codenetwork/SlackBot/README.md

 This signifies that the helloWorld plugin has successfully began responding to a event.
 Preferably, an error handling callback should be done, but, I'm still half asleep.
 We'll do it later.

+### Contribution
+To contribute to this project; simply fork this repository, create a branch, make your changes, and submit a Pull Request.